 Riders will start this season in the grade they finished last season.
 Any rider who has been promoted during the winter road season will ride in the higher grade.
 Any changes to these grades prior to the season commencing will be posted on the CCC website, as will grade changes during the season.

-If you would like your grade reassessed prior to the season opener, please contact Peter Zala, the club handicapper ([email protected]) to state your case.
+If you would like your grade reassessed prior to the season opener, please contact Jessica Beitzel, the club handicapper ([email protected]) to state your case.
 A lower grade will only be considered in exceptional circumstances.
 “I haven’t done much riding”, “I’m not as fit as last year”, etc, are not exceptional circumstances.
 If your form is much less than last year it will be clear in the first few races and you will then be regraded accordingly.

 If you are new to criterium racing, we strongly recommend that you contact the club handicapper before the season starts to get a preliminary grade and attend one of the warm-up races so that we can get you into the right grade for the first race.